craftcms/docs/docs/5.x/reference/field-types/multi-select.md

 ### Querying Elements with Multi-select Fields

-When [querying for elements](../../development/element-queries.md) that have a Multi-select field, you can filter the results based on the Multi-select field data using a query param named after your field’s handle.
+When [querying for elements](../../development/element-queries.md) that have a Multi-select field, you can filter the results based on the multi-select field data using a query param named after your field’s handle.

 Possible values include: